Arkansas Players to Watch Against Illinois - First Round

 Top Arkansas Players to Watch vs. Illinois - First Round

-The Arkansas Razorbacks (20-13) and the Illinois Fighting Illini (20-12) are slated to play in the first round of the NCAA tournament on Thursday at Wells Fargo Arena, with a tip-off time of 4:30 PM ET.
-When these two teams hit the court, Anthony Black and Terrence Shannon Jr. are two players to watch.
+Thursday's first-round NCAA tournament matchup between the Arkansas Razorbacks (20-13) and the Illinois Fighting Illini (20-12) at Wells Fargo Arena at 4:30 PM ET features the Razorbacks' Anthony Black and the Fighting Illini's Terrence Shannon Jr. as players to watch.

-In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TBS.
+In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!